 Clothing provided by Vertage Clothing and L.E. & Chalk

-Wanting to recreate history, owner Dr. David Abdohu has created a hot spot for entertaining from intimate gatherings to large, lavish affairs.
+Wanting to recreate history, owner Dr. David Abdehou has created a hot spot for entertaining from intimate gatherings to large, lavish affairs.

-Dr. Abdohu is man of many talents whose specialities in the medical field include taking care of the elderly as a passion.
+Dr. Abdehou is man of many talents whose specialities in the medical field include taking care of the elderly as a passion.
 His desire for no person to feel loneliness or fear as they age led him to create his own assisted living facility, the Chateaus at Montclair.
 This project sparked his interest in construction, which propelled him to gain his contractor’s license.
-In doing so, Dr. Abdohu was able to take on his latest project, preserving the heritage that is the LeBossier.
-With his son Jordon by his side every step of the way, these two have turned a piece of Shreveport/Bossier history into a swanky new place for North Louisianians to gather in high style.
+In doing so, Dr. Abdehou was able to take on his latest project, preserving the heritage that is LeBossier.
+With his son Jordan by his side every step of the way, these two have turned a piece of Shreveport/Bossier history into a swanky new place for North Louisianians to gather in high style.

 Beginning with the Atrium Lounge, guests can now enjoy a culinary experience by the water feature while listening to music from the gorgeous white baby grand piano.
 The owners are hoping Sunday jazz brunch in the Atrium becomes the new family tradition for generations to enjoy time and fellowship together.

 The hotel itself is large enough for big events, with 200 rooms.
 Being an event center, there are several spaces for large meetings with top-of-the-line technology available to assist presenters as well as several bars to mix and mingle after presentations are complete.